 - Stationary, pencils, pens and notebooks

-- Granola bars, trail mix or fruit
+- Healthy snacks like granola bars, trail mix or dried fruit

 “As long as you treat candy and holiday treats as a special or once-a-year thing, it can still be a happy and healthy holiday for all,” Hemmes said.